Gary W. Cole, MD, FAAD

 Do babies get moles?

 Yes.
 Moles may be present at birth or gradually appear later in the newborn period.
 Many children continue to develop moles through the teenage years and into young adulthood.
 Moles tend to grow very slightly in proportion to normal body growth.
-Congenital moles are moles present at birth and so must have been present during fetal development.
+Congenital moles are those present at birth and so must have been present during fetal development.
 Other moles may arise later as a result of factors that are not genetic but environmental, such as sun exposure.

 Can I still get new moles as an adult?